SpenceKonde/DxCore/megaavr/extras/Errata.md

 Since they never owned up to it in an erratum and didn't increment the die rev when they fixed it, I don't know what date codes are effected.
 The way you discover if the chip is effected is by trying to use any interrupt - none will work correctly on the effected chips.

 It's tested by the simplest sketch around: Blink.
-Connct an LED and decoupling capacitors, and upload blink.
+Connect an LED and decoupling capacitors, and upload blink.
 Impacted parts will not blink at a steady rate (possibly not at all) and will behave erratically.
 Tools -> Millis timer -> Disabled, and repeat upload.
 On effected parts, blink uploaded with disabled millis should produce a blink normally.
 The issue is that the chip thinks it's supposed to have 2-byte vectors, while, having more than 8k of flash, it needs 4-byte ones.
 The compiler generates those, but instead of jumping to (vector number * 4), it jumps to (vector number * 2), so half of the vectors land in the middle of an instruction word, and the other half land on a vector for another interrupt, which is probably an ISR you haven't defined, meaning BAD_ISR which results in a reset.

 #### TCB Async events are slower than Sync events
 See [the discussion topic, which quotes Microchip support](https://github.com/SpenceKonde/megaTinyCore/discussions/735) as saying that it likely effects all parts with a TCB. (this was some time ago, and it's not been seen on errata lists, though)